TOBAR NA GAEDHILGE 1.13

 • texts are grouped into collections, each for a particular naturally-occurring variety of Gaelic

-• a complete pick-list of the words in the chosen collection is presented on-screen
+• a complete pick-list of the forms in the chosen collection is presented on-screen

-• words are listed with initial mutations removed, eg. fear, fhear, bhfear are all grouped under fear; while athair, h-athair, n-athair, t-athair are all grouped under athair
+• forms are listed with initial mutations removed, eg. fear, fhear, bhfear are all grouped under fear; while athair, h-athair, n-athair, t-athair are all grouped under athair

-• words are listed with enclitics separated, eg. d'ith is listed under d' and ith; agamsa is listed under agam and sa
+• forms are listed with enclitics separated, eg. d'ith is listed under d' and ith; agamsa is listed under agam and sa

-• apostrophes are distinguished from quotation marks and are retained in words, eg. 'ach is not conflated with ach
+• apostrophes are distinguished from quotation marks and are retained in forms, eg. 'ach is not conflated with ach

-• words split at end-of-line in the original text are rejoined in the list, where appropriate
+• forms split at end-of-line in the original text are rejoined in the list, where appropriate

-• collocations of words may be found, either in immediate sequence, or within a sentence-like unit
+• collocations of forms may be found, either in immediate sequence, or within a sentence-like unit

-• an analytic approach is taken to compound words, eg. sean-amhrán is treated as a sequence of sean, -, and amhrán
+• an analytic approach is taken to compound forms, eg. sean-amhrán is treated as a sequence of sean, -, and amhrán

-• accents may optionally be disregarded, eg. comhartha may be made to retrieve both comhartha and cómhartha
+• accents may optionally be discounted for searching, eg. comhartha may be made to retrieve both comhartha and cómhartha

-• an asterisk may be used as a wild-card to match all or part of a word, eg. beir* or *stin
+• an asterisk may be used as a wild-card to match all or part of a form, eg. beir* or *stin

 These features were designed into the program from the beginning, and the texts were prepared with the markup necessary to support them.